 - 9 slices bacon (I use Applewood Smoked)

 - 3 tablespoons pure maple syrup

-- 2 teaspoons Sriracha sauce , or additional, to taste
+- 2 teaspoons Sriracha sauce (more or less, to taste – see note)

 - Soak 18 plain wooden toothpicks in water for 20-30 minutes.

 - Preheat oven to 400 degrees F with rack in middle position.
 Line a baking sheet with foil and place an oven-safe wire rack onto the pan.